ModiaSim/ModiaPlot.jl/docs/src/index.md

-# ModiaPlot.jl Documentation
+# ModiaPlot Documentation

-Package ModiaPlot provides a convenient interface to produce line plots of time series data where a time series is identified by a String key.
+Package [ModiaPlot](https://github.com/ModiaSim/ModiaPlot.jl) provides a convenient interface to produce line plots of time series data where a time series is identified by a String key.
 The legends/labels of the plots are automatically constructed by the keys and the units of the time series.
 Example: